Hand and Portable Power Tools

 - Operate according to the manufacturer’s instructions;

-- Participating in safety training.
+- Participate in safety training.

 Employees and employers have a responsibility to work together to establish safe working procedures.
-Refer to Hand and Portable Tool Information Sheet.
+Refer to the Hand and Portable Tool Information Sheet.
 If a hazardous situation is encountered, it shall be brought to the attention of the Department Supervisor and/or Environmental Health and Safety for evaluation and corrective action.
 Additionally, only University employees shall use University hand/portable power tools.

 Hand tools are non-powered.
 They include anything from axes to wrenches.
 The greatest hazards posed by hand tools result from misuse and improper maintenance.